tigerabrodi/narumory/README.md

 - DATABASE_URL: Any postgres database url.
 I used Prisma's postgres.
 - SESSION_SECRET: Any random string, you can generate one with `openssl rand -base64 32` in the terminal
 - LIVEBLOCKS_SECRET_KEY: This is something you get over at [Liveblocks](https://liveblocks.io/).

+## Bugs & Contributing

+I assume you've it up and running by yourself.

+If you find a bug, create an issue.

+If you want to contribute, make sure an issue is already created and ASSIGNED to you.
+Don't waste your time making a PR that won't be merged.

+If it's something that I think should be addressed, we can discuss the solution in the github issue, and then you can go ahead and make a PR.

+## License

+This project is licensed under the MIT License <3